JD Spicer Zeb Solicitors Banner Image

 You should contact us immediately.
 You can call us 24 hours a day on 078 3657 7566 and speak to one of our specialist criminal defence solicitors.
 Please speak to one of our specialists before you agree to speak to the police.
 Remember, you have a right to free and independent legal advice.

-How long will the investigation take?
+How long do investigations take?

-The time it takes to complete an investigation, and how long you will therefore be released under investigation but not charged really depends on the scale of the alleged crime.
+The time it takes to complete an investigation and how long you will therefore be released under investigation but not charged really depends on the scale of the alleged crime.
 In routine theft or assault cases it is likely that you will hear from the police quickly but in complicated credit card frauds or alleged drugs cases you may not hear back from the police for a long period.

 Sometimes officers are assigned to more serious cases and less serious cases can be left by the police until time is found to chase matters up.
 It is not always in your interest to chase the officer for a result.